nsswifter/iot-temperature-monitoring/README.md

    [Beeceptor Console](https://app.beeceptor.com/console/iot-temperature-monitoring-mock-server)

 ## Code Explanation

+The core program for this project can be found in the file [sketch.ino](sketch.ino).

 ### Setup:
 - The program starts by initializing the **DHT22** sensor and **ESP8266** Wi-Fi module.
 - The **ESP8266** connects to the Wi-Fi network.